mnbi/textrepo/README.md

 Also see `examples` directory.
 There is a small tool to demonstrate how to use `textrepo`.

+## What is TEXT?

+In macOS (or similar unix OS), text is a date stored into a regular file.
+Its characteristics are;

+- a character stream coded in some encoding system (such UTF-8),
+- divided into multiple physical lines with newline character (`\n`).

+In `textrepo` and its client program, a **text** is usually generated from a text file mentioned above.
+It is;

+- a character stream coded in UTF-8,
+- consists of multiple logical lines (each of them does not contain a newline character).

+That is, newline characters are removed when text is read from a file and added appropriately when it is written into a file.

+So, **text** is represented with Ruby objects as follows:

+- **Text** is represented with an `Array` object which contains multiple `String` objects.
+- A `String` object represents a **logical line** of **text**.
+- Each `String` does not contain a newline character.
+- An empty string ("") represents a empty line.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.